yt-project/old-blog/content/post/WhatsUpWith30.rst

 address different types of fluid, and this suffers from the same issue the particles do.

-In 3.0, fields are now specific by two characteristics, both of which have a default, which means you don't have to change anything if you don't have a multi-fluid or multi-particle simulation.
+In 3.0, fields are now specified by two characteristics, both of which have a default, which means you don't have to change anything if you don't have a multi-fluid or multi-particle simulation.
 But if you do, you can now access particles and fluids like this::